Bogdanisar/FMI-PPC-MPI/Readme.md

 `$: source=suman_dynamic; mpicxx $source.cpp -o $source.exe -lgmpxx -lgmp && chmod 755 ./$source.exe && [time] mpirun -n NUM_PROCESSES ./$source.exe DEBUG_LEVEL`

 The source variable can by any of the source files, so:
-- `suman_sequential[_bigNumber]`;
 - `suman_reduce[_bigNumber]`;
 - `suman_dynamic[_bigNumber]`;

+&nbsp;

-## Distributed execution
+## Distributed execution (MPI)

-In order to run the computation in a distributed manner, you need to have a SSH server enabled on the secondary machines (and the dependencies installed).
+In order to run the computation in a distributed manner with the MPI variants, you need to have a SSH server enabled on the secondary machines (and the dependencies installed).
 Given that, you need to compile the source locally (see above) and then run:

 `$: ./copy_to_other.sh IP_OF_MACHINE2 [IP_OF_MACHINE3 [...]]`